This section of our website is dedicated to you. It is intended to help you on this journey.

 1:1 support: Our Oncology Social Worker is available to help you navigate information about your diagnosis, treatment, clinical trials, resources, and connect you with a Woman to Woman mentor Monday – Friday.
 Call 212-268-1002.

 Connecting the Community: Participate in our Staying Connected video chat group for gynecologic cancer patients and survivors, every Monday, Tuesday, and Friday at 1PM Eastern.
 The groups are great opportunity to meet with new friends and talk about what’s on our minds.
 Registration is necessary, so please sign up early.
-Sponsorship support provided by Clovis Oncology, Inc.
+Sponsorship support provided by Clovis Oncology, Inc and GlaxoSmithKline.

 Access to critical information: Uniting for Hope: Ovarian Cancer National Conference brings the community together to share information and build lasting connections.
 Over the course of each year, OCRA also offers free educational webinars on topics related to ovarian cancer and ovarian cancer research.
 You may join or listen to replays of these critical updates.